Germany–Iran relations: 2020s

-In April 2024, Iran’s foreign ministry summoned the ambassadors of Britain, France, and Germany to question what it referred to as their "irresponsible stance" regarding its drone and missile attack against Israel.
+In April 2024, Iran's foreign ministry summoned the ambassadors of Britain, France, and Germany to question what it referred to as their "irresponsible stance" regarding its drone and missile attack against Israel.

 In July 2024, Iran's foreign ministry summoned the German ambassador over Germany's decision to ban the Islamic Centre Hamburg (IZH) association; the Federal Ministry of the Interior had argued the IZH acted as a direct representative of Iran's Supreme Leader and sought to bring about an Islamic revolution in Germany that would create theocratic rule.

 In October 2024, Germany announced that it would shut all three Iranian consulates on its territory in reaction to the execution of German-Iranian national Jamshid Sharmahd but allowed the embassy to remain open.

 In June 2025, German Chancellor Friedrich Merz praised Israeli strikes on Iran and stated that Israel is "doing the dirty work for us" in Iran.
 The Iranian government described the comments by Merz as "shameful", and summoned the German ambassador in response.

 On 1 July 2025, a Danish citizen was arrested in Germany for allegedly spying for Iran, collecting information for a possible attack on Jews in Germany.

+A 2025 Die Welt investigation reported that Iran's Ministry of Intelligence intensified coercion of Iranian dissidents in Germany to act as informants by threatening their relatives in Iran, with the National Council of Resistance of Iran documenting 97 similar cases that year.

+Iranian government operations in Germany

+Extensive activities by Iranian intelligence services are known to have taken place in Germany, some of which are closely linked to diplomatic missions in Germany.
+The Federal Office for the Protection of the Constitution (BfV) identifies the Iranian Ministry of Intelligence (MOIS) and the Islamic Revolutionary Guard Corps (IRGC) as the main actors.
+The intelligence services aiming the Iranian diaspora through surveillance, intimidation, and repression of family members in Iran.

+Institutions such as the Islamic Centre Hamburg (IZH), which was banned in 2024, were also controlled via the Iranian embassy in order to exert influence on Shiite communities and promote radical ideologies in line with the ideology of the Islamic Republic of Iran. spread.

+On 21 May 2026, German prosecutors charged a Danish national and an Afghan national with involvement in an alleged Iran-linked plot to murder Josef Schuster, president of the Central Council of Jews in Germany, and Volker Beck, president of the German-Israeli Society, in Germany.
+According to authorities, the Danish man carried out surveillance of potential targets, while the Afghan allegedly tried to procure a weapon in a case that is believed to be linked to the IRGC.